wipdev-tech/aoc-reporter/README.md

 **CLI reporter of Advent of Code data**

-- "How many people participated in puzzles this year?"
+- "How many soultions were submitted in total this year?"
-- "What percentage of people completed both parts of puzzle 14 this year?"
+- "What percentage of people completed both parts (vs. only part 1) of puzzle 14 this year?"
 - "..."